stefanofa/awesome/TOPICS.md

 *   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.

 ## positioning-engine

 *   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.

-## tooltip

-*   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A JavaScript library to position floating elements and create interactions for them.